1st Edition

 Biography

-Esa Kirkkopelto is a performance artist, philosopher and artist researcher focusing on the deconstruction of the performing body in theory and practice.
-Kirkkopelto was Professor of Artistic Research at the University of the Arts Helsinki in 2007–2018 and now holds a similar professorship at the University of Tampere.
-He is a founding member of the performance art group Other Spaces.
+Esa Kirkkopelto is a performance artist, philosopher, and artist researcher focusing on the deconstruction of the performing body in theory and practice.
+Kirkkopelto was Professor of Artistic Research at the University of the Arts Helsinki (Finland) in 2007–2018 and now holds a similar professorship at the Tampere University.
+He is a theatre director and founding member of the live art collective Other Spaces.